 Spirulina is a nutrient-packing supplement with lots of protein, vitamin B, and minerals like iron and copper.
 CBD oil probably isn’t a practical replacement.

-The Verdict: CBD is not full of protein and nutrients like spirulina is.
+CBD is not full of protein and nutrients like spirulina.
 As a result, it isn’t a suitable alternative or replacement.

 There aren’t enough studies on CBD as a health supplement for anyone to make significant claims or suggestions on the topic.